 After this list of blindfolds, you can see how relevant 1 John 1 is when it calls us to leave behind darkness and the practice of keeping things hidden even from ourselves.
 It calls us to stay walking out in the light.
-This passage speaks of the seductive nature of darkness and choosing not to see.
-The offender struggles to be willing to see each tiny choice, however small and however much harder it may be for him than for others to exercise that choice to keep well back from offending.
-Their task is to face the fact that their abuse is a damaging crime and they have an increased responsibility for all their actions.
-That usually takes a journey and it certainly helps to have assistance from professionals with this expertise, even though they cannot guarantee a cure.
-If we permit it, an encounter with Jesus can kickstart seeing things more clearly and making choices that show what loving actions really are, including the action of seeking that professional help.
-In chapter 12 we see how an offender might be encouraged by the way Zacchaeus is transformed by his encounter with Jesus.

-Be aware that offenders can consciously or unconsciously try to recruit you to adopt their blindfolds, their limited perspectives and their unsafe conclusions.
-They can do this both before and after jail time.
-For example, with these blindfolds in place and an incident mind-set, an offender can manoeuvre you into playing a role in his play.
-In the play he has written, he says sorry and you are then supposed to reassure him from scripture that he is now totally forgiven for this end-point incident.
-Then everyone is to agree that, because his sins are now forgiven and he earnestly promises never to do this again, everyone should just move on with life.
+This passage speaks of the ever seductiveness of darkness - the 'choosing not to see'.
+The struggle an offender has is to be willing to see each tiny choice, however small and however much harder it may be for him than for others to exercise that choice to keep well back from offending.
+Their task is to face that abuse is a damaging crime and have an increased responsibility for all their actions.
+That usually takes a journey and it helps to have skilled assistance.
+If we permit it, an encounter with Jesus can kickstart seeing things more clearly and making choices that show what loving actions really are. p 54 offender can try hard to manoeuvre you to play a role in his play.
+In the play he has written, he says sorry and you are then supposed to reassure him from scripture that he is now totally forgiven for this 'end-point incident'.
+Then everyone is to agree that, because his sins are now forgiven, and he earnestly promises never to do this again, everyone should just move on with life.
 Some seasoned offenders have even convinced themselves that they are then entitled to be viewed as trustworthy again.
-He may use reassuring Bible verses like "as far as the east is from the west" and "a new creation".
+He may call in such verses as 'As far as the east is from the west' and 'a new creation.'